-Baker Mayfield showing off The Boz sketch in two of my favorite videos.
+Baker Mayfield showing off The Boz sketch in two different videos.
 Barstool Sports Pizza Review with my guy Dave Portnoy aka El Presidente aka Johnny Pageviews aka Salt of the Earth/Brick by Brick (Video here of Davey boy loving the hoodie).
-The recent HBO Hard Knocks episode had his postgame interview with it on again, while rocking a very smug face.
+HBO Hard Knocks 2018 with the Cleveland Browns episode 4 had his postgame interview with it on again, while rocking a very smug face.
 Classic.

 Athletes and musicians have always been a favorite subject for me.
 I started sketching them when I was very young and have found ways to always trip back into it, even while working in other industries.
 As soon as it was an option to do it full-time, that is all I focused on.

 The portraits are sketched on paper using ink pens and then brought into Adobe Photoshop to add colors and effects.
 The file can be printed on stretched canvas, t-shirts, coffee mugs, pillow cases, and basically anything that you would like to print it on.
 Most of the portraits have been done for www.500level.com which has the legal rights to the athletes used but this style can be replicated for other subjects as well.

 "Miami's Drew "The Shark" Rosenhaus is one of the best known agents in the history of professional sports." - Forbes.com

 We have worked with the Rosenhaus Sports Agency and it's athletes to create unique designs, build online storefronts, and help with logo/branding for a handful of the players.

 They asked us to make some shirts as gifts for them, we took the liberty to throw in a few custom designs and even tweaked their logo.
 They liked what they saw and decided to have us help with an updated logo, website, and overall brand.
 Take a look here.